thelegendofmario/symbolang/README.md

 # Symbolang
 ### a 2-dimensional, interpreted, programming language, inspired by [befunge](https://esolangs.org/wiki/Befunge)

 ## intro

-The main concept of a Symbolang program is a 'pointer'. the pointer is the imaginary cursor that executes each character one by one.
+The main concept of a Symbolang program is the 'pointer'. the pointer is the imaginary cursor that executes each character one by one.

 ## Variable scope